uSF: Learning Neural Semantic Field with Uncertainty: Experiments

 A similar experiment with fixed $\omega$ has been performed for the parameter $\lambda$.
 The results are shown in the Fig. ~\ref{omega_lambda_plots}.
 As we can see with increasing of the $\lambda$ parameter the quality of both color and semantic labels reconstruction is also increasing.

-\subsection{Quality of the semantic 3D-scene reconstruction}
+\subsection{Quality of the Semantic 3D-Scene Reconstruction}

-We have compared the neural semantic fields reconstruction quality of our uSF method trained with the large (562) set of images with the Semantic NeRF method on the scene room\_1.
+We have compared the neural semantic fields reconstruction quality of our uSF method trained with the large (562) set of images with the Semantic NeRF method which is similar to our network without uncertainty estimations on the \textit{room\_1} scene.
 Our method have showed the best metric values for both predicting semantic labels and predicting color.